 The preparation of financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts and disclosures.
-Significant estimates used in the preparation of these financial statements include depreciation and the present value of pledges receivable.
+Significant estimates used in the preparation of these financial statements include depreciation.
 Actual results could differ from those estimates.